unyt-org/uix/docs/manual/18 Guide.md

 by clicking a button?

 UIX provides a special element attribute for this exact usecase, called `datex-update`.
-Per default, `datex-update` is set to `"onchange"`, meaning every input update is immediately propagated.
+By default, `datex-update` is set to `"onchange"`, meaning every input update is immediately propagated.

 To only update the bound pointer values when a submit event was triggered, you can set `datex-update` to `"onsubmit"`: